 Can you provide a quote, pitch your product, sign a contract, or deliver faster than anyone else?
 That’s a huge strategic advantage.

 Marketing automation is the best way to extend reach, connect with ideal customers at scale, and speed things up (rule #6).

-Set up systems to automatically educate, qualify, pre-sell, make offers, get paid, collaborate, follow-up . . . so you can focus on the core work you enjoy.
+Set up systems to automatically educate, qualify, pre-sell, make offers, get paid, collaborate, and follow-up . . . so you can focus on the core work you enjoy.

 Computer and communications technology is ubiquitous and cheap.
 Perhaps it can take on a role beyond marketing.
 Is there a way automate aspects of production, delivery, or support?